His Wedding Night: Plot

-Arbuckle portrays a lazy and dishonest store clerk who gets into various slap-stick situations, such as drugging customers with chloroform-laced perfume and tussling with a donkey.
-He proposes to his boss's daughter, Alice, but faces competition from another employee, Al. When Alice spurns Al's proposal, chaos ensues.
-Later, in a ploy to kidnap Alice and force her to marry him, he accidentally rides off with the delivery boy (Buster Keaton).
-Unaware of the mix-up, Arbuckle attempts to rescue her, nearly paying a justice of the peace to wed him to Keaton in the process.
-The film concludes with Arbuckle marrying Alice, then drugging the justice of the peace with the chloroform-laced perfume to recover his money.
+A lazy and dishonest store clerk who gets into various slap-stick situations, such as drugging customers with chloroform-laced perfume and tussling with a donkey.
+He proposes to his boss's daughter, Alice, but faces competition from another employee, Rival Suitor.
+When Alice spurns his proposal, chaos ensues.
+Later, in a ploy to kidnap Alice and force her to marry him, he accidentally rides off with the delivery boy.
+Unaware of the mix-up, soda clerk attempts to rescue her, nearly paying a justice of the peace to wed him to the delivery boy in the process.
+The film concludes with soda clerk marrying Alice, then drugging the justice of the peace with the chloroform-laced perfume to recover his money.